GSathish/eece211/n-ThreadSafety.md

 + "behaves correctly" means satisfying its specification and preserving its rep invariant;
 + "regardless of how threads are executed" means threads might be on multiple processors or timesliced on the same processor;
-+ "without additional coordination" means that the data type can't put preconditions on its caller related to timing, like "you can't call get() while set() is in progress."
++ "without additional coordination" means that the data type can't put preconditions on its caller related to timing, like "you can't call `get()` while `set()` is in progress."

 Remember `Iterator`?
-It's not Thread-safe.
-Iterator's specification says that you can't modify a collection at the same time as you're iterating over it.
-That's a timing-related precondition put on the caller, and Iterator makes no guarantee to behave correctly if you violate it.
+It's not Thread-safe.  `Iterator`’s specification says that you can't modify a collection at the same time as you're iterating over it.
+That's a timing-related precondition put on the caller, and `Iterator` makes no guarantee to behave correctly if you violate it.

 ## Strategy 1: Confinement